airbytehq/airbyte/docs/integrations/destinations/pubsub.md

 Pub/Sub is an asynchronous messaging service provided by Google Cloud Provider.
 ---

-# PubSub
+# Google PubSub

 ## Overview

-The Airbyte PubSub destination allows you to send/stream data into PubSub.
+The Airbyte Google PubSub destination allows you to send/stream data into PubSub.
 Pub/Sub is an asynchronous messaging service provided by Google Cloud Provider.

 ### Sync overview

 #### Output schema

 Each stream will be output a PubSubMessage with attributes.
 The message attributes will be